ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 5. Conduct Identifier Alignment checks.
-With authentication checks and policy discovery performed, the Mail Receiver checks to see if Authenticated Identifiers fall into alignment as described in (#terminology).
+With authentication checks and policy discovery performed, the Mail Receiver checks to see if Authenticated Identifiers fall into alignment as described in (#identifier-alignment-explained).
 If one or more of the Authenticated Identifiers align with the RFC5322.From domain, the message is considered to pass the DMARC mechanism check.
 All other conditions (authentication failures, identifier mismatches) are considered to be DMARC mechanism check failures.

 6. Apply policy, if appropriate.
 Emails that fail the DMARC mechanism check are handled in accordance with the discovered DMARC policy of the